 The Westpac Future Leaders Scholarship will provide funding of up to $120,000 to support study, research, global experience and access to the Leadership Development Program.
 The value of your proposed program of study or research may be less than $120,000, and will depend on the type of course or research program.

-The scholarship funding, with the exception of the Leadership Development Program component, will be distributed by the universities to scholars.
+The scholarship funding, with the exception of the Leadership Development Program component ($12,000), will be distributed by the universities to scholars.

-Yes, you must have completed an undergraduate degree within the last 5 years, or will complete by December 2017.
+Yes, you must have completed your first undergraduate degree within the last 5 years, or will complete by December 2018.
 In this degree you must have achieved or are on track to achieve an average result of H1 or H2A equivalent.

 You must now want to undertake a Masters by coursework or research or a PhD at one of our participating university partners.

-For PhD and Masters by research applicants only, your proposed area of research must be in a field of research at a participating university with an Excellence in Research for Australia (ERA) four digit Field of Research (FOR) rating of 5.
-For a comprehensive list of FOR codes by university, visit the Australian Research Council's website.
+For PhD and Masters by research applicants only, your proposed area of research must be in a field of research at a Participating University with an Excellence in Research for Australia (ERA) four digit Field of Research (FOR) rating of “well above world standard”.
+Exceptions to this will be considered for FOR ERA rating of “above world standard”, provided the university Letter of Support accompanying your application comments on why the area of research should be considered and is above world standing.
+For a comprehensive list of FOR codes by university, visit the Australian Research Council’s website.

-For Masters by coursework applicants only, your proposed area of study must be in area of world-class standing.
+For Masters by coursework applicants only, your proposed area of study must be in an area “at or above world standard”.
 This may be demonstrated by drawing on resources from the University or other ranking resources.

 Your proposed program of study must contribute to the future of Australia in one of the Foundation's priority funding areas: Technology and innovation, Strengthening Australia-Asia ties or Enabling positive social change.